andresterba/streamstatus/README.md

 [ 4] Adam13531        code   online
 ```

-Run `streamstatus` with a category eg. `streamstatus code`to see all streamers in this category.
+Run `streamstatus` with a category filter eg. `streamstatus filter code`to see all streamers in this category.

 ```
-~ streamstatus code
+~ streamstatus filter code
 Your streams are currently :
 [ 0] Adam13531        code   online
 ```